RSS Racing: Equipment

-The team purchased rolling chassis from Kevin Harvick Incorporated until KHI's shutdown.
+RSS Racing purchased rolling chassis from Kevin Harvick Incorporated until KHI's shutdown.
 The team formerly used Earnhardt Childress Racing engines; RSS Racing used engines from Pro Motor Engines from 2013 to 2018.
 In 2019 the team signed a new deal with ECR Engines, and also purchased chassis from Richard Childress Racing over the offseason.

-The team will switch to run Ford Mustangs in 2021 powered by Roush-Yates engines.
+The team began running Roush-Yates Engines-powered Ford Mustangs in 2021.

+In November 2025, RSS Racing switched back to Chevrolet while retaining its technical alliance with Haas Factory Team.

-Xfinity Series
+O'Reilly Auto Parts Series

 Car No. 23 history

 Starting in 2021, RSS fielded the No. 23 entry in collaboration with Reaume Brothers Racing.
 Jason White drove this car at Daytona, Natalie Decker drove at Daytona RC, lastly Tyler Reddick drove it at Homestead with Our Motorsports taking over the No. 23 entry after that.

 Car No. 23 results

 Car No. 28 history

-In 2022, Kyle Sieg would drive the No. 28 RSS Racing Ford part time, the same number he drove in the ARCA series last year.
+In 2022, Kyle Sieg would drive the No. 28 RSS Racing Ford part-time, the same number he drove in the ARCA series last year.
 C. J. McLaughlin would drive the 28 at Las Vegas.
 Patrick Gallagher would drive at COTA and finish 22nd.
 Natalie Decker would drive at Martinsville.
 McLaughlin would drive at Talladega but fail to qualify.
-Kyle will drive the No. 28 full-time in 2023.
+Kyle will drive the No. 28 in the majority of the 2023 races.
+Alex Labbé would drive the 28 in the Production Alliance Group 300 and in the Alsco Uniforms 300 while Sieg was in the 38, finishing 28th and eighteenth.

+For 2023, the No. 28 was shared between Kyle Sieg, Labbé, Aric Almirola, and Brent Sherman.
+Almirola won the inaugural Sonoma Xfinity race, giving RSS its first win.

+Kyle Sieg was announced to return to the 28 and drive the car full-time in 2024.
+Kaz Grala entered in the race at COTA, but failed to qualify.

+Kyle Sieg continued with the team for 2025.

 Car No. 28 results

+Car No. 29 history

+In 2023, Kyle Sieg would drive a fourth entry, the No. 29, in the race at Sonoma, because of Aric Almirola in his No. 28.
+Later, it was announced that Alex Labbé would drive the car instead of Sieg.

+On December 18, 2023, it was announced that Blaine Perkins would compete full-time for RSS in 2024, driving the No. 29.

+Car No. 29 results

 Car No. 37 history

 J. J. Yeley drove the No. 37 car in the 2018 Kansas Lottery 300 at Kansas Speedway, start-and-parking the car.
 Jeff Green drove the No. 37 car at the Ford EcoBoost 300 at Homestead, also start-and-parking the car.